I want all the drugs

 I march into Bagby’s office and show him my mangled finger.

 He calmy told me to sit down and call my father.
-He’d dispatch Clarksburg FD.
+He’d dispatch the Clarksburg Fire Department.

 I call my Dad’s office.